APPENDIX D - TEAM RACING RULES

 (d) breaks rule 14 and there is damage or injury;

-(g) commits a breach of sportsmanship.
+(f) commits a breach of sportsmanship

 D2.4 Signals by an Umpire

-An umpire shall signal a decision with one long sound and the display of a flag as follows:
+An umpire shall signal a decision with one long sound and the display of a flag

 (a) For no penalty, a green and white flag.